vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 <img src="{{ site.baseurl }}/assets/supernode_1.png" width="600px" />

-All goes well until we hit `FOR otherAlbum IN 1 INBOUND genre Has`, because at that point it will have to check _all_ albums in that genre which will be a lot.
-Also, the list of genres is unlikely to grow fast.
+All goes well until we hit `FOR otherAlbum IN 1 INBOUND genre Has`, because at that point it will follow all links to the albums of that genre.
 It's therefore better to first select all albums of the same year, and _filter_ for the genre.
 This way we'll only get a limited number of albums, and each of them has only one genre.

 Version 2:
 {% highlight sql %}